 In 1998, a D.C. public school teacher named Julia Jones happened to hear about Capitalsaurus at a National Geographic event and thought that it would make a great civics project for her class of fifth graders.
 The kids swapped their school books for advocacy agendas and descended on City Hall as an army of junior lobbyists.
 The task was simple: name Capitalsaurus the official dinosaur of the District of Columbia, and vote “yes” on the Official Dinosaur Designation Act of 1998.

 “We lobbied throughout this building for two hours, going from office to office, singing our song,” 12-year-old Ashley Coleman told the Washington Post.
-The vote proved an easy one for the sympathetic City Council, and January 28th was designated as Capitalsaurus Day in honor of the date of discovery.
+The vote proved an easy one for the sympathetic DC Council, and January 28th was designated as Capitalsaurus Day in honor of the date of discovery.
 The one-block stretch of F Street SE where the bones were found was also honorifically rechristened Capitalsaurus Court, as an eternal monument to the District’s most famous dinosaur.